gaochuntie/agisk_client/doc/xmlMod.md

     uuid : If modified the xml please update uuid, if modified in agisk_client app,will update uuid when saving

-    rom_name : as named ,such MIUI,Flyme,ColorOs ....
+    filter : as named ,such MIUI,Flyme,ColorOs,Test,Disk ....

     android_version : specific android_version for this xml, this won't affect action,only a tag